-LAU’s renowned Summer Institute for Intensive Arabic Language and Culture (SINARC) began offering its first courses at NYAC in January 2014.
-Since then, a wide variety of Arabic language classes have been taught at every level – elementary, intermediate, advanced, and the Lebanese dialect.
+LAU’s renowned SINARC began offering its first courses at NYAC in January 2014.
+Since then, a wide variety of Arabic language classes have been taught at every level – elementary, intermediate, advanced, and the Levantine dialect.
 We also offer private courses for individuals or small groups with specific needs and goals, all at very affordable rates.

 Classes are taught by instructors who are native speakers with many years of teaching experience, specialized in reading, writing, and verbal communication.
 Classes are held on evenings and weekends, providing students and working professionals with convenient times and options to fit their schedules.
 Courses taken for academic credit are transferrable to the student’s home institution.
 Our Center has accommodated students from Columbia University, New York University, and CUNY, among other institutions.

 |Elementary Arabic – Part B||3 credits|

 |Intermediate Arabic – Part B||3 credits|